Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Introduction

 \section{Introduction}

 Stochastic differential equation (SDE) models play a prominent role when studying the temporal evolution of diverse phenomena arising in a wide range of areas.
-In many applications it is desirable to fit such an SDE models to discrete time observations (e.g.\ experimental or simulation data) of the phenomenon of interest in order to use these models for further analysis \cite{Krumscheid_pre3}.
+In many applications it is desirable to fit an SDE model to discrete time observations (e.g.\ experimental or simulation data) of the phenomenon of interest in order to use this model for further analysis \cite{Krumscheid2015-PhysRevE}.
 It is often possible to justify postulating an SDE model with a particular structure based on theoretical arguments or previous experience with related systems.
-In that case fitting the model to the available discrete time observations corresponds to determining an unknown parameter vector $\theta\in\R^n$, which parametrizes an $d$-dimensional SDE model such as
+In that case fitting the model to the available discrete time observations corresponds to determining an unknown parameter vector $\theta\in\R^n$ that characterises an $d$-dimensional SDE model such as